bamsarts/bamsarts.github.io/_posts/2018-08-05-Is-Redux-Just-a-Small-Javascript-Library.md

 ### How to learn Redux ?

 The Best way to open your teks editor / IDE and try the code, open Redux documentation, and keep up trial & error.
 To be more effective, here are step by step suggested to learn redux :

-- Functional Programmin is a must to un. at least you have basic functional programming knowledge before trying redux further.
+- Functional Programming is a must to understand. at least you have basic functional programming knowledge before trying redux further.
 No need to have to understand it deeply, just understand _pure function, map, filter, reduce, high order function_.
 I think that's enough, you can deepen it later.
 - Understand _mutable and immutable state_.
 - Begin to learn how redux works such as _reducer, action, dispatch_.
 Three things that are definitely in redux.
 The most challenging part of redux is _reducer_, functional programming knowledge will be helpful here.
 - Understand how _container component and presentational component_ works.
 - Understand how redux middleware works.
+With middleware, it can make redux more powerfull for example adding error log, async process, etc.
+- Understand how async on redux works.
+For the start, its enough to use redux-thunk middleware.
+After getting used to, you can exlore _Redux Saga_, Observable, or Redux Promise Middleware_.
+In these case you already have basic async programming.